-CNN Joins Fox In Condemning Protests Outside Tucker Carlson’s House
+CNN Joins Fox News In Condemning Protests Outside Tucker Carlson’s House

 — CNN Communications (@CNNPR) November 8, 2018

-Now, that both Fox and CNN appear committed to helping facilitate a respectful and inclusive civilized national conversation, it remains to see if or how they will work together to help ensure that happens on their respective networks and websites.
-With Tuesday’s election, Democrats soundly took back the House of Representatives while Republicans kept the Senate.
+Now that both Fox and CNN appear committed to helping facilitate a respectful and inclusive civilized national conversation, it remains to see if or how they will work together to help ensure that happens on their respective networks and websites.
+With Tuesday’s election, Democrats soundly took back the House of Representatives, while Republicans kept the Senate.

 Meanwhile, the United States experienced another deadly mass casualty shooting in a California bar.
-For now, the lack of a civil national conversation shows in many facets of the country, and perhaps, working together CNN and Fox News might take a step together toward regaining civility and easing tensions.
+For now, the lack of a civil national conversation shows in many facets of the country, and perhaps, working together, CNN and Fox News might take a step together toward regaining civility and easing tensions.